-- into the spark plug bore. - c.
-Install the spark plug cap onto the spark plug, and then place the spark plug on the cylinder head so that the electrodes are grounded.
+- Fill up the fuel tank and add fuel stabilizer (if available) to prevent the fuel tank from rusting and the fuel from deteriorating. - 3.
+Perform the following steps to protect the cylinders, piston rings, etc. from corrosion. - a.
+Remove the spark plug caps and spark plugs. - b.
+Pour a teaspoonful of engine oil into each spark plug bore. - c.
+Install the spark plug caps onto the spark plugs, and then place the spark plugs on the cylinder head so that the electrodes are grounded.
 (This will limit sparking during the next step.) - d.
 Turn the engine over several times with the starter.
-(This will coat the cylinder wall with oil.)
+(This will coat the cylinder walls with oil.)
 WARNING!
-To prevent damage or injury from sparking, make sure to ground the spark plug electrodes while turning the engine over.[EWA10952]
+To prevent damage or injury from sparking, make sure to ground the spark plug electrodes while turning the engine over.[EWA10952] - e.
+Remove the spark plug caps from the spark plugs, and then install the spark plugs and the spark plug caps.